jfilby/nexus/README.md

 Route parameters are defined in detail.
 Any named parameter in the route (e.g.
 User Id) must be listed in the parameters spec.

-To generate the web route and page source run:
+To generate the web routes and pages source run:

 ```
 nexus gen web-routes